amansaluja017/uber-project/frontend/README.md

   - **password**: Password input (required)
 - **Navigation Options**:
   After a successful signup, captains are redirected to the `/captian-login` page.
 A link is provided for captains who already have an account.

+### Route: `/logout`
+- **Description**:
+  The user logout page logs out the current user.
+It sends a GET request to the backend at `/api/v1/users/logout` to clear the user's refresh token and blacklist the access token.
+- **Method**: GET
+- **Component**: `UserLogout`
+- **Flow/Navigation**:
+  1. User triggers logout.
+  2. The request is sent with the stored access token in the request header.
+  3. On success (HTTP 200), the token is removed from localStorage and the user is redirected to `/login`.

+---

+### Route: `/captian-logout`
+- **Description**:
+  The captian logout page logs out a logged-in captian (driver).
+It makes a GET request to the backend at `/api/v1/captian/logout` to process logout by clearing the refresh token and blacklisting the access token.
+- **Method**: GET
+- **Component**: `CaptianLogout`
+- **Flow/Navigation**:
+  1. Captian initiates a logout action.
+  2. A GET request is sent with the access token in the header.
+  3. On a successful response (HTTP 200), the token is removed from localStorage and the captian is redirected to `/captian-login`.